MichaelB2018/svenson-mqtt-bridge/README.md

 ![LoveLace GUI](documentation/homeassistant.png)

-to set this up, use the following configuration text in your Lovelace Raw Configuration Editor.
+To set this up, use the following configuration text in your Lovelace Raw Configuration Editor.
 ```
  - type: entities
         entities: